 The Cruz V2 can be used from birth, with the purchase of additional accessories, and has a reversible seat, which isn’t always the case with full size strollers.
 The two year warranty is twice as long as industry standard, and you get an additional third year simply by registering your stroller.

-That said, if this will be your daily use stroller, you'll probably want some extra accessories.
-Those accessories tend to be pricey, which is why the stroller was docked half a star in the value rating.
-However, accessories like a cupholder and organizer bag are definitely worth the cost if you'll be using your stroller a lot.
+That said, if this will be your daily use stroller, you’ll probably want some extra accessories, which tend to be pricey.
+However, accessories like a cup holder and organizer bag are definitely worth the cost if you’ll be using your stroller a lot.

 UPPAbaby Cruz V2 Final Verdict